-Chapter 9.
-Buildings 1 2 3 Lead Author: James E. McMahon1 4 5 Contributing Authors: Michael A. McNeil1, Itha Sánchez Ramos2 6 7 1Lawrence Berkeley National Laboratory, 2Instituto de Investigaciones Eléctricas, Cuernavaca, Mexico 8 9 10 KEY FINDINGS 11 12 The buildings sector of North America was responsible for annual carbon dioxide emissions of 671 13 million tons of carbon in 2003, which is 37% of total North American carbon dioxide emissions and 14 10% of global emissions.
-United States buildings alone are responsible for more carbon dioxide 15 emissions than total carbon dioxide emissions of any other country in the world, except China.
-16 Carbon dioxide emissions from energy use in buildings in the United States and Canada increased by 17 30% from 1990 to 2003, an annual growth rate of 2.1% per year.
-18 Carbon dioxide emissions from buildings have grown with energy consumption, which in turn is 19 increasing with population and income.
-Rising incomes have led to larger residential buildings and 20 increased household appliance ownership.
-21 These trends are likely to continue in the future, with increased energy efficiency of building materials 22 and equipment and slowing population growth, especially in Mexico, only partially offsetting the 23 general growth in population and income.
-24 Options for reducing the carbon dioxide emissions of new and existing buildings include increasing 25 the efficiency of equipment and implementing insulation and passive design measures to provide 26 thermal comfort and lighting with reduced energy.
-Current best practices can reduce emissions from 27 buildings by at least 60% for offices and 70% for homes.
-Technology options need to be supported by 28 a portfolio of policy options that take advantage of cooperative activities, avoid unduly burdening 29 certain sectors, and are cost effective.
-30 Because reducing carbon dioxide emissions from buildings is currently secondary to reducing building 31 costs, continued improvement of energy efficiency in buildings and reduced carbon dioxide emissions 32 from the building sector will require a better understanding of the total societal cost of carbon dioxide 33 emissions as an externality of building costs, including the costs of mitigation compared to the costs 34 of continued emissions.
-35 36 37
+Lead Author: James E. McMahon, LBNL

+Contributing Authors: Michael A. McNeil, LBNL, Itha Sánchez Ramos, Instituto de Investigaciones Eléctricas, Mexico

+- The buildings sector of North America was responsible for annual carbon dioxide emissions of 671 million tons of carbon in 2003, which is 37% of total North American carbon dioxide emissions and 10% of global emissions.
+United States buildings alone are responsible for more carbon dioxide emissions than total carbon dioxide emissions of any other country in the world, except China. - Carbon dioxide emissions from energy use in buildings in the United States and Canada increased by 30% from 1990 to 2003, an annual growth rate of 2.1% per year. - Carbon dioxide emissions from buildings have grown with energy consumption, which in turn is increasing with population and income.
+Rising incomes have led to larger residential buildings and increased household appliance ownership. - These trends are likely to continue in the future, with increased energy efficiency of building materials and equipment and slowing population growth, especially in Mexico, only partially offsetting the general growth in population and income. - Options for reducing the carbon dioxide emissions of new and existing buildings include increasing the efficiency of equipment and implementing insulation and passive design measures to provide thermal comfort and lighting with reduced energy.
+Current best practices can reduce emissions from buildings by at least 60% for offices and 70% for homes.
+Technology options could be supported by a portfolio of policy options that take advantage of cooperative activities, avoid unduly burdening certain sectors, and are cost effective. - Because reducing carbon dioxide emissions from buildings is currently secondary to reducing building costs, continued improvement of energy efficiency in buildings and reduced carbon dioxide emissions from the building sector will require a better understanding of the total societal cost of carbon dioxide emissions as an externality of building costs, including the costs of mitigation compared to the costs of continued emissions.

-1. BACKGROUND
+9.1 BACKGROUND